 Downsides: Again, like Craigslist, there is a lot of unpredictability.
 But, no pain, no gain.

-Not sure of the flea markets near you?
+First, not sure of the optiond near you?
 This site helps.

 At the same time, flea markets are great for those who have the time and patience to sit and sift and dig.
 That goes for the activity of looking for cards at the market, and then also taking them home when digging through your loot.
 Meaning, you’re usually going to come across heaps of cards, often unorganized in those boxes, bags, and bins.
 You never know what you’ll find in such a setup, making things all the more enjoyable.

 Downsides: Some of the more undesirable aspects of the flea market include the fact that you’re going to have to put in a lot of physical work—walking around parking lots, football fields, etc. and stopping by each space to see what’s available.
 Then, once you find a box, etc. that contains cards, you’ll have go through them as well as you can to see if they are in fact worthy of buying.